2014 Beckman Scholars Program

 B.S., University of Oregon, 2004.
 Ph.D., University of California, Berkeley, 2008 (Robert G. Bergman and Kenneth N. Raymond).
 Postdoctoral: Massachusetts Institute of Technology, 2008-11 (Stephen J. Lippard).
 Honors and Awards: Barry M. Goldwater Scholar, 2003-04; NSF Graduate Research Fellow, 2004-07; ACS Young Investigator Award, 2008; NIH National Research Service Award, 2008-10; NIH Pathway to Independence Award, 2010.

-Students and researchers can look forward to working in an interdisciplinary group with research interests at the interfaces between organic/inorganic chemistry and chemical biology.
-Research in the group relies on many preparative and analytical techniques ranging from organic and organometallic synthesis to tissue culture preparation and computational chemistry.
-Physical methods include UV-vis and fluorescence spectroscopy, fluorescence microscopy, X-ray crystallography, advanced multidimensional NMR techniques, and other forms of spectroscopy.
+Students and researchers in the Pluth research group can look forward to working in an interdisciplinary group with research interests at the interfaces between organic/inorganic chemistry and chemical biology.
+Our research relies on many preparative and analytical techniques ranging from organic and organometallic synthesis to tissue culture preparation and computational chemistry.
+Spectroscopic methods include UV-vis and fluorescence spectroscopy, fluorescence microscopy, X-ray crystallography, advanced multidimensional NMR techniques, and other forms of spectroscopy.

 To Contact Dr. Pluth: